equinor/data-modelling-tool/README_Contained.md

 ```
 contained: if the property is present in the model or not.
 Contained = false means that the property is omitted in the instance.
 ```
+Contained in the data model controls the size of the data model, unrelated to storage.

 An example of the context of contained.
 Primitive types are in general contained.